thierrydecker/myason/CONTRIBUTING.md

 You can start by looking through the beginner and help-wanted issues:

-* Beginner issues: issues which should only require a few lines of code, and a test or two.
+* **Beginner issues**: issues which should only require a few lines of code, and a test or two.
-* Help wanted issues: issues which should be a bit more involved than beginner issues.
+* **Help wanted issues**: issues which should be a bit more involved than beginner issues.

 Both issue lists are sorted by total number of comments.